Marak/roles.js/Readme.md

-# roles.js - a super simple JSON based roles management blackbox
+# roles.js - a super simple node.js JSON based roles management system

 ##features

 ###decoupled roles management
-roles.js is not tightly coupled to any authentication system, database, ORM, router, or web framework. this allows you as a developer to integrate roles managment into any existing system
+roles.js is not tightly coupled to any authentication system, database, ORM, router, or web framework. this enables you, the developer, to integrate role management into any existing software system with a few simple HTTP calls sending and receiving JSON

 ###super simple and intuitive API
-since roles.js is not coupled to any other systems its API focus only on the domain problem of roles management
+since roles.js is not coupled to any other systems its API can focus only on the domain problem of roles management. utilizing the node.js <a href = "http://nodejs.org/api.html#http-server-152">http class</a> roles.js exposes robust JSON-RPC api methods. <a href = "#API">read more</a>

 ### pluggable persistence
-roles.js operates in memory by default, but optionally you can use an ORM such as resourcer to persist your users, groups, and roles to a database
+roles.js operates in memory by default, but in most cases the developer will need to store roles data in an actual database. since roles.js exposes a JSON-RPC api you can connect roles.js to your existing system using HTTP calls. also, roles.js  is written in node.js, so it can easily be integrated with a number of node.js modules, such as <a href = "http://github.com/cloudhead/resourcer">resourcer</a>.

 ##entities

-###users
-users is an array of unique usernames. the names can be numbers or UUIDs if you please, as long as they are unique.

-###roles
+##keys
+a key is a unique string. a username or auto-incrementing id are good choices.

+##roles
-roles are simply roles that a user might be capable of doing
+roles are simply actions that a key is capable of performing.

-###groups
+##groups
-groups are groups of users and roles. a list of roles is associated with a list of users. groups can also "inherit" roles from other groups creating a hierarchical structure of groups, users, and roles.
+groups are associations of a list of keys to a list of roles. groups can also "inherit" associations from other groups.

 ##usage

+first we are going to set some default role data

           // load up some example roles for basic role management on resources fs.readFile('./lib/exampleRoles.json', function (err,data) {